 Ahok was originally leading in surveys in the beginning of the elections, but his support slipped after the blasphemy controversy erupted.
-He has bounced back and most recent polls show him in the lead, although if the vote goes to a run-off in April he is seen as likely to lose.
+He has since bounced back, with most recent polls showing him in the lead.
+If the vote goes to a run-off in April howeverm he is seen as likely to lose.

 In these elections, unless a candidate wins majority of the votes, a second race between the two top contenders will declare the winner.

 “If you didn’t vote for Ahok in the first round and went with that emotional decision, that Ahok is a bad representative for a Muslim nation, then why would you vote for him in second round?,” Tapsell said.

 In September, Poltracking Indonesia showed that Ahok enjoyed 40.7% support going into the campaign period.
 But by November, after the blasphemy controversy erupted, Ahok dropped to 22%.
 At that point, Agus was the leading candidate with 27.29% electability, and Anies at the bottom with 20.42%.

 But Anies played his cards well, appealing to the Muslim conservatives.
 By January 1st, Anies was at 28.63%, Ahok at 28.88%, and Agus at 30.25%.
 Poltracking’s final numbers on January 27, after the first official debate, showed Anies leading at 31.5%, Ahok at 30.13% and Agus at just 25.75% due to his poor debate performance.